How to Power Your Next Product Launch With Influencer Marketing

 In a campaign that saw the smartphone being launched 20,000 feet on a rocket launcher by Youtube star The King of Random, Motorola’s Moto Z YouTube launch was a massive success.
 Gathering an impressive 11.6 million views and driving over 122k followers to the sales landing pages, the campaign showed the power of a few carefully selected influencers to generate a great return on investment for a global brand.

-2. Boosting Sales
+2. Boost Sales

 While many launch campaigns are predominantly focused on awareness and engagement, influencers are experts at turning interest into action too.
 If you've got a roster of influencers who you have worked with on a long term basis, it's possible that their top fans will purchase based on their recommendation alone.

-3. Product Credibility
+3. Enhance Product Credibility

 When buying products online, customers want to feel reassured that they won’t be disappointed.
 In other words, they are looking for social proof that the product is going to be as they expect.
 This is where online reviews can have a huge impact – allowing shoppers to browse the thoughts of people who have already purchased, and look out for any red flags.